-The Secondary rate is calculated as the balance over and above the Primary rate, such that the total is projected to:
+The Secondary rate is calculated as the balance over and above the Primary rate, such that the total contribution rate is projected to:

-- meet the required funding target relating to combined past and future service benefit accrual, including accrued asset share (see D5 below) - 2. within the determined time horizon (see 3.3 Note (c) for further details) - 3. with a sufficiently high probability, as set by the Fund's strategy for the category of employer (see 3.3 Note (e) for further details).
+- 1. meet the required funding target relating to combined past and future service benefit accrual, including accrued asset share (see D5 below) - 2. at the end of the determined time horizon (see 3.3 Note (c) for further details) - with a sufficiently high likelihood, as set by the Fund's strategy for the category of employer (see 3.3 Note (e) for further details).

-The projections are carried out using an economic modeller developed by the Fund Actuary Hymans Robertson: this allows for a wide range of outcomes as regards key factors such as asset returns (based on the Fund's investment strategy), inflation, and bond yields.
-The measured contributions are calculated such that the proportion of outcomes with at least 100% solvency (by the end of the time horizon) is equal to the required probability.
+The projections are carried out using an economic modeller (the "Economic Scenario Service") developed by the Fund Actuary Hymans Robertson: this allows for a wide range of outcomes as regards key factors such as asset returns (based on the Fund's investment strategy), inflation, and bond yields.
+Further information about this model is included in Appendix E. The measured contributions are calculated such that the proportion of outcomes meeting the employer's funding target (at the end of the time horizon) is equal to the required likelihood.